Aliases for AMH Gene

 GeneCards Summary for AMH Gene

 AMH (Anti-Mullerian Hormone) is a Protein Coding gene.
-Diseases associated with AMH include persistent mullerian duct syndrome and intermediate coronary syndrome.
-Among its related pathways are Hippo signaling pathway and Spinal Cord Injury.
-GO annotations related to this gene include receptor binding and hormone activity.
+Diseases associated with AMH include Persistent Mullerian Duct Syndrome, Types I And Ii and Persistent Mullerian Duct Syndrome.
+Among its related pathways are ALK2 signaling events and PEDF Induced Signaling.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and hormone activity.